bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

     - `--with-blas="mkl_rt"`: This tells Sundials to use BLAS from the Intel MKL
     - `--with-lapack="mkl_rt"`: This tells Sundials to use LAPACK from the Intel MKL
     - `--with-libs="..."`: This line tells Sundials where it can find all of the fancy Intel MKL stuff.
-    The `mkl_intel_thread` and `iomp5` entries are particularly important, as these enable multi-threaded solving for the Cantera 1-D solvers.
+      <del>The `mkl_intel_thread` and `iomp5` entries are particularly important, as these enable multi-threaded
+      solving for the Cantera 1-D solvers.</del> Update: Further testing has shown that including these libraries in SUNDIALS is not important for the 1-D solver in Cantera.
+I think these libraries are only required if the Intel MKL will be used in a program that uses OpenMP threading.
     - `--with-cflags="..."`, `--with-cppflags="..."`, and `--with-fflags="..."`: These are compiler flags for Sundials.
         - `-xhost`: Intel specific optimizations for Intel processors
         - `-O3`: Optimization level
         - `-m64`: Build for 64 bits
         - `-I$MKLROOT/include`: `MKLROOT` is an environment variable defined by the Intel `compilervars.sh` script.
-        This flag tells the compiler where it can find the include files the program needs.
+          This flag tells the compiler where it can find the include files the library needs.
-        - `-openmp`: Compile the program using OpenMP directives to allow shared-memory multi-threading
-        - `-fPIC`: Generate position independent code, meaning the compiled file does not depend on being in a particular location in the filesystem.
+        - `-fPIC`: Generate position independent code, <del>meaning the compiled file does not depend on being in a particular location in the filesystem.</del> meaning the library does not depend on being in a particular location in memory when it is compiled into a separate program.
         - `-fp-model precise`: Use the `precise` floating point model
     - `--enable-shared`: Build the shared libraries in addition to the static libraries.
 3. Run `make` to compile and link all the files